 A Doctorate in Adult and Higher Education with an option in Leadership in Higher Education (LHE) prepares administrators for leadership roles in four-year, master's, and doctoral granting institutions.
 The focus is on the application of quality research to the problems and opportunities in four-year institutions.

-You will critically analyze the latest research from a variety of perspectives, and learn how to apply data-driven evidence and proven practices to meet the changing needs of four-year higher education institutions.
+You will critically analyze the latest research from a variety of perspectives and learn how to engage in data-driven decision making and use principles of good practice to meet the changing needs of four-year higher education institutions.

+The program is designed for adults who work full-time and study with us on a part-time basis.
 Students enroll as members of a cohort with the goal of participating in an active learning community.
-Classes are scheduled for an intensive weekend twice per term at a community college in Oregon.
+The program is hybrid, with face-to-face sessions occurring twice a term at the Portland Center of OSU.
+Students are engaged in online learning during the other weeks of the term.
+All summer classes are completely online.
 Face-to-face class sessions are held Thursday afternoon, all day Friday, and Saturday morning.
 Instructional methods include group and individual projects, scholarly discussion, and professional internships.
-Every student receives guidance from our nationally recognized faculty.
+Every student receives guidance from our nationally-recognized faculty.

 Applicants need a minimum of three years of full-time professional experience in a four-year higher education organization (college or university) or a professional field related to teaching, learning and/or leadership.